TheBossMagnus/thebossmagnus.github.io/content/_index.md

-I'm TheBossMagnus, and this website is all about me and my project!
-Maybe I'll even write a few blog posts...
+I'm TheBossMagnus, and this website is all about me and my [projects](https://thebossmagnus.github.io/projects)!

 You can find me on: